toniebox-reverse-engineering/toniebox-reverse-engineering.github.io/content/docs/tools/teddyCloud/test-troubleshooting.md

 Sometimes you'll need to regenerate teddyClouds certificates as it may be defective.
 For that delete all files in `certs/server/ca.der` and restart teddyCloud.
 We had the case that an esp32 based box worked with the certificate, but the cc3200 based one had trouble.
 After regenerating the certificates it was fine.

+This error can also happen if the box tries to reach the boxine cloud.
+Check the [DNS step](../dns).

+Alternativly you may use a reverse proxy like nginx or traefik between teddyCloud and your box.
+This is not supported, teddyCloud needs its own dedicated IP address.

 Example log output:
 ```
 INFO |server.c:0574:server_init()| 1 open HTTPS connections